supachai-j/hello-geek/README.md

 # hello-geek
-A Simple Remote Repository Demo
+A Simple Remote Repository Demo.

+This line from remote repository.